AmericaMakes/OASIS-Challenge-Baseline-Code-and-Models/README.md

 1.)
 Clone or download the files in this repository.

 2.)
-Thoroughly review the "OASIS Challenge Documentation_202000821.pdf".
+Thoroughly review the "OASIS Challenge Documentation.pdf".

 3.)
 Thoroughly review all the documentation contained within 'OASIS baseline source code/Documentation/'